 Does pressure washing damage bricks?

 A brick surface absorbs water because of its porous nature.
-When cleaning, you should avoid high-pressure water forcing its way into the bricks.
+You should avoid high-pressure water forcing its way into the bricks when cleaning.
 This means limiting the psi.
-To still remove tougher stains, scrub the surface with a brush and some detergent.
+Scrub the surface with a brush and some detergent to remove tougher stains.

 Do not try to remove those stains by constantly going over that area with high water pressure.
 To protect the bricks, it is a good idea to seal them.
 Sealing helps to prevent water and dirt from seeping in.
-I recommended sealing them every three to four years.
-If you live in an area where there is a lot of pollution, pressure wash your bricks once a year and seal them every other year.
+I recommended closing them every three to four years.

 How do you pressure wash bricks?

 Before washing the bricks’ surface, the first step is to check for any loose mortar.
 If you see some, repair it.
 If not, it will be washed away.
-If needed, cover any delicate surroundings with some tarp.
+If needed, cover any delicate surroundings with a tarp.
 Apply some detergent, and scrub the surface using a brush.
-This helps to remove tougher stains that else would require a high PSI setting.
-Use your pressure washer to clean the surface.
-Try to maintain a constant 12-inch distance between the washer’s nozzle and the bricks.
-The last step is to seal the surface using a suitable sealant.
-This helps to keep water and dirt from getting into the bricks.

 ● Step 1: Repair the mortar

-Before cleaning the bricks with the pressure washer, you need to examine the brick joints.
-It would be best to do this at least a week before cleaning.
-That gives enough time to repair and dry damaged areas.
 When you find weak spots, repair them with some fresh mortar.
-Wait for at least 7 days so that the mortar hardens completely.
-Fixing damaged areas is vital to prevent water from seeping into the brick joints and damaging them further.
+Wait for at least seven days so that the mortar hardens completely.
+Fixing damaged areas is vital to prevent water from seeping into the brick joints and hurting them further.

 ● Step 2: Prepare the surface